grantcurrey/idea-rally-plugin/README.md

 * Selecting current or future iterations associated with your default project
 * Viewing the stories / defects associated with the selected iteration.
+* Viewing the rally task associated with a user story
+* Integration with the IntelliJ task system (Treats rally stories and defects and IntelliJ tasks)

 Still under development with the following features planned: